mabdiosman/rock-paper-scissors/README.md

-# A simple rock paper scissors game
+# Rock Paper Scissors game with a twist: It is based on the movie The Thing (1982)